MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/whats-happening-to-mysql-single-server.md

 **Q. Can I choose to continue running Single Server beyond the sunset date?**

 **A.** Unfortunately, we don't plan to support Single Server beyond the sunset date of **September 16, 2024**, and hence we strongly advise that you start planning your migration as soon as possible.
 Post the sunset date, your Single Server instance, along with its data files, will be force-migrated to an appropriate Flexible Server instance in a phased manner.
 This might lead to limited feature availability as certain advanced functionality can't be force-migrated without customer inputs to the Flexible Server instance.
 Read more about steps to reconfigure such features post force-migration to minimize the potential impact [here](./whats-happening-to-mysql-single-server.md#action-required-post-forced-migration).
-If your server is in a region where Azure Database for MySQL - Flexible Server isn't supported, then post the sunset date, your Single Server instance is available with limited operations to access data and to be able to migrate to Flexible Server.
+If your server is in a region where Azure Database for MySQL - Flexible Server isn't supported, then post the sunset date, your Single Server instance is available with limited operations to access data and to be able to migrate to Flexible Server until Nov 15th.

 **Q. My single server is deployed in a region that doesn't support flexible server.
 What will happen to my server post sunset date?**

-**A.** If your server is in a region where Azure Database for MySQL - Flexible Server isn't supported, then post the sunset date, your Single Server instance is available with limited operations to access data and to be able to migrate to Flexible Server.
+**A.** If your server is in a region where Azure Database for MySQL - Flexible Server isn't supported, then post the sunset date, your Single Server instance is available with limited operations to access data and to be able to migrate to Flexible Server until Nov 15th.
 We strongly recommend that you use one of the following options to migrate before the sunset date to avoid any disruptions in business continuity:

 - Use Azure DMS to perform a cross-region migration to Flexible Server in a suitable Azure region.
 - Migrate to MySQL Server hosted on a VM in the region, if you're unable to change regions due to compliance issues.

 **Q. Post sunset date, will there be any data loss for my Single Server?**

 **A.** No, there won't be any data loss incurred for your Single Server instance.
 Post the sunset date, your Single Server instance, along with its data files, will be force-migrated to an appropriate Flexible Server instance.
-If your server is in a region where Azure Database for MySQL - Flexible Server isn't supported, then post the sunset date, your Single Server instance is available with limited operations to access data and to be able to migrate to Flexible Server in an appropriate region.
+If your server is in a region where Azure Database for MySQL - Flexible Server isn't supported, then post the sunset date, your Single Server instance is available with limited operations to access data and to be able to migrate to Flexible Server in an appropriate region until Nov 15th.

 **Q. After the Single Server retirement announcement, what if I still need to create a new single server to meet my business needs?**